sonata-project/ecommerce/docs/reference/architecture/product.rst

 Product
 =======

-A ``Product`` defines the data related to one entry in the persistency layer.
+A ``Product`` defines the data related to one entry in the persistence layer.
 An application can have different types of product.
 A product is always linked to a ``ProductProvider``.

 The link between the ``Product`` and the ``ProductProvider`` is done through the discriminator